PortNews

+History

+The information portal (www.en.portnews.ru) was established in 2004.
+The portal is a mass media site.

 Since 2008 IAA PortNews has been being a member of the Association of Sea Commercial Ports (ASOP).

-Projects Agency

-Information portal (www.en.portnews.ru) was established in 2004.
-The portal is the mass media.

 Information portal "Rus-shipping». was established in 2011 as a joint project of the Association of Shipping industry association of companies and PortNews.

 Edition of "Port Service.
 Bunker market - is an analytical report.
 It's issued by PortNews twice a year on the basis of the industry since 2005.
 The publication is intended as information and analysis, contains reviews and analytical articles, own statistics agency.